ArcticDreamer/PracticeRange/instructions.md

 `git push`

-Now you can update the GitHub page and make sure the typo's fixed.
+You can update the GitHub page and make sure the typo's fixed.

 ## Making suggestions